jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-16.md

 Section 1

-Pursuant to Section 74 of the Act, cross subsidies within a Grid, between Grids, and/or classes of customers shall be phased out in a period not exceeding three (3) years from the establishment by the ERC of a Universal
+As per Section 74 , cross subsidies within a Grid, between Grids, and/or classes of customers shall be phased out in a period not exceeding three (3) years from the establishment by the ERC of a Universal
 Charge which shall be collected from all electricity End-users.
 Such level of cross subsidies shall be made transparent and identified separately in the billing statements provided to End-users by the Suppliers.

 Section 2.
 Scope of Application.

-This Rule shall apply to NAPOCOR, TRANSCO or its Buyer or Concessionaire, Distribution Utilities and PSALM.
+This Rule shall apply to NAPOCOR, TRANSCO or its Buyer or Concessionaire, DUs and PSALM.

 Section 3.
 Calculation of Cross Subsidies.